cntools/rawdraw/README.md

 Somewhere unusual and want to open a window and draw stuff?
 Use rawdraw.

 Other packages too big, bulky or include junk you don't want?
 Use rawdraw.

+Want to use OpenGL really quickly?
+Use rawdraw.

 For embedded platforms, `RASTERIZER` is usually the back end which allows you to have high level commands on a framebuffer.
 It's what was used in ESP